Leicester City Wins EPL, Changes the Face of Betting Forever

 The Betting Landscaped Changed

 Now that the craze has begun to settle after months of anxious waiting to see if the budding underdogs could actually pull it off, industry experts are beginning to realize the fallout.
 Never before have bookies considered offering 5000/1 odds a potential risk but now they must.
 Ladbrokes believes the Leicester City payouts will change the entire industry's approach to outsiders.

 "It means we will have to completely recalibrate how we approach betting on outsiders."

 Along with the increased attention on outsiders' odds, bookies are sure to see a major spike in overall underdog bets moving forward.
 The spike in these more obscure bets might mean more wasted wages that go straight into the bookies' pockets but also mean a much higher chance of another catastrophe like the recent one with Leicester.

 Fortunately for online bookmakers, the former is more likely meaning all these newly placed underdog wagers equal major revenue for the bookmakers.
 Betfred Sports is actually embracing that idea, offering another 5000/1 wager for the 2016-2017 EPL season, but this time on Burnley.
-Head over to Betfred now to take that bet, remember, even just £1 can mean thousands down the road.
+Head over to Betfred now to take that bet.

 Stay In The Loop With Free Bets, Insider Tips & More!